dk7dev/dk7dev/README.md

 # 💫 About Me:
-***Web Developer / Programmer***<br>Primarily, I solo design and code awesome websites for any business from scratch!
-However I do occasionally work on personal projects in my spare time at: AI, Games and Cyber Security.
+***Web Developer / Programmer***<br>Primarily, I design and code awesome websites!
+However I do occasionally work on personal projects in my spare time in: AI, Games and Cyber Security.
 Check out any of my projects below!

 ## 🌐 Socials: